Weather Delays and Cancellations

 shared by news outlets or when it may appear.
 For that reason, neither college employees

 nor the general public should rely on media reports as their primary source for information

 regarding the cancellation of classes or events.

-- Text message and/or email alerts will be send to those who have signed up for the college's RAVE alert system.
-It only takes a minute or two to complete the signup procedure.
-Students who have
+- Text message and/or email alerts will be send to those who are enrolled in the RAVE

-opted into RAVE will receive text messages on their phones and/or email notifications
+Alert system.
+Students enrolled in the RAVE will receive text messages on their phones